Growing the economy and promoting community vitality for all Augustans by creating memorable travel experiences

 Augusta's first Convention and Visitors Bureau was established in 1980 as a department of the Augusta Chamber of Commerce.
 In 1988, the City and County created the Augusta-Richmond County Convention and Visitors Bureau as a joint entity of the two governments.
 On January 1, 1997, the ACVB, Inc. was created and entered into a service an agreement with the City of Augusta.

-To be the prime advocate and leaders of visitor destination development and marketing in
+To be the prime advocate and leader of visitor destination development and marketing in

 Augusta’s River Region.

 The primary objective of the ACVB is to look beyond daily occupancy rates of hotels and position Augusta as a destination by developing an image that will attract visitors.
 This is accomplished through effective strategies, aggressive advertising and public relations campaigns, sales efforts within the convention and meeting markets, destination development; and providing support to the Augusta Sports Council to promote the area as a destination for sporting events.
 The ACVB also operates the Augusta Information Center located at 1010 Broad Street.